neopragma/directional-code-metrics/README.md

 The premise is that as the code base improves, the team will require less time to make changes and test the changes adequately.

-**Note:** Tracking mean Cycle Time alleviates problem 2.4 (psychological/political safety) when the team works collaboratively, as individual team members don't "own" specific parts of the code base.
-For teams that operate as a group of individual contributors, mean Cycle Time will point to individuals and will not address the safety problem.

 #### 3.2.2.
 Production Support: Mean Time To Repair

 Problems addressed: 2.1, 2.2, 2.3.